rodrigo-brito/tradingview-strategies/README.md

-# tradeview-strategies
+# tradingview-strategies

-Studies and strategies for TradeView in Pine.
+Studies and strategies for TradingView in Pine.
 Use at your own risk, I will not be responsible for your losses.

 ## Larry Willians - 9.2 Setup